by admin | July 1, 2016 8:50 am

 The medication is given in a small dose to ensure an increase in heart rate is slight.A small amount of MRI dye called gadolinium is injected into a vein while the person is resting when they receive the adenosine.
 An MRI scanner takes pictures of the gadolinium dye as it flows through the heart.
 This creates computer images of the patient’s heart for the doctor to review.
 This technique is suitable for understanding blockages in the larger arteries.

-This is a less-expensive improvement over an older technology called Fractional Flow Reserve (FFR).
-FFR, like the Cardiac MRI Stress test, also uses adenosine for vasodilation and then measures the pressure difference as blood flows through a blocked artery.
-In contrast, iFR measures the pressure during a specific point in the cardiac cycle.
-In studies conducted, patients who underwent this procedure had fewer Percutaneous Coronary Intervention (PCI), Coronary Artery Bypass Grafting[4] (CABG or bypass), and revascularization rates.
+The introduction of Instantaneous Wave-Free Ratio (iFR), a cost-effective improvement over older techniques like Fractional Flow Reserve (FFR) has revolutionized heart disease diagnosis.
+Unlike FFR, which uses adenosine for vasodilation and compares pressure differences as blood flows through a blocked artery, iFR measures pressure at a specific point in the cardiac cycle.
+Studies document patients who underwent this procedure demonstrated lower rates of Percutaneous Coronary Intervention (PCI), Coronary Artery Bypass Grafting (CABG or bypass), and revascularization.
+At Kauvery Hospital, with branches in Chennai, Hosur, Salem, Tirunelveli, and Trichy, we are proud to offer state-of-the-art technologies like iFR to help diagnose and manage heart conditions more effectively.

 Kauvery Hospital is globally known for its multidisciplinary services at all its Centers of Excellence, and for its comprehensive, Avant-Grade technology, especially in diagnostics and remedial care in heart diseases, transplantation, vascular and neurosciences medicine.
 Located in the heart of Trichy (Tennur, Royal Road and Alexandria Road (Cantonment), Chennai, Hosur, Salem, Tirunelveli and Bengaluru, the hospital also renders adult and pediatric trauma care.